- "I've waited a long time to see you again, mister."

-The story behind the Nadesico having such a well stocked galley is rather sad.
-The head chef received a last request from a soldier to make paella just like his mother made it back then, but due to lack of spices she couldn't do it.
-She failed, and thus swore never to lack in serving soldiers ever again.
+- The story behind the Nadesico having such a well stocked galley is rather sad.
+Years prior, Howmei received a last request from a dying soldier to make paella just like his mother made it, but due to lack of spices she couldn't do it.
+(Bonus tearjerker: this soldier was also heavily implied to be her fiancee.)
+With that failure, she swore never to lack in serving soldiers ever again.